Canon 800D vs Nikon D5200

 Review summary: Canon 800D vs Nikon D5200

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 800D and the Nikon D5200?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).